SUPPLY CHAINThe farms, factories and faces behind our clothing.

 How did you find an ethical supplier?

-Are your jeans still made in the USA?
+Are your jeans still cut and sewn in the USA?

 Yes.
-As part of our commitment to bring denim manufacturing back to the United States, we are now producing our core jeans in Los Angeles.
+As part of our commitment to support US factories, we are now producing our core jeans in Los Angeles.

 Do you use formaldehyde or chlorine bleach?